Brazil

 Owning a home in Brazil involves various ongoing expenses that go beyond the initial purchase.
 Annual taxes like IPTU, condo or association fees, utility bills, and maintenance costs are key factors to consider in your budget planning.
 By understanding and preparing for these expenses, you ensure a more comfortable and financially secure homeownership experience in Brazil.
 Proper budgeting leads to peace of mind and helps you truly enjoy your home investment. 🌿🏠

-Can I drive in Brazil with my foreign driver’s license and should I get a Brazilian one?
+Can I drive in Brazil with a foreign license and what about buying a car?